Medically reviewed by Drugs.com. Last updated on Mar 11, 2022.

 What you can do

-- Write down any symptoms you're experiencing, including any that seem unrelated to heart palpitations.
+- Your symptoms, including any that seem unrelated to heart palpitations, and when they began

-- Write down key personal information, including family history of heart disease, arrhythmias, stroke, high blood pressure or diabetes.
-Also include major stresses or recent changes in your life.
+- Key personal information, including family history of heart disease, arrhythmias, stroke, high blood pressure or diabetes, as well as major stresses or recent changes in your life

 - What is likely causing my symptoms or condition?